archana-nagaraj/starbucks-landingPage/README.md

 For learning purpose only

-Website which clone the original starbucks website.
+A Static website which clones the original starbucks website.
 Built using HTML5, CSS Grid, JS